leolazou/obsidian-multilingual/README.md

 2. Go to the plugin settings in Settings > Multilingual
 3. List the languages you use for writing in Obsidian
 4. create an API key for the translation service of your choice and paste it in the specified field.
 How-to links below.
-5. Translate note titles with the ribbon icon, command or riight-click menu.
+5. Translate note name with the ribbon icon, command or riight-click menu.
 6. Or just notice translations added automatically when you create and rename notes with "Auto translate" (ON by default).
 7. (Advanced) You can specify a folder, regex and date format to be ignored from automatic translation.
 YYYY-MM-DD are never automatically translated.